| Alfred Evert | 05.11.2006 |

 Round-Edge-Pipe

-Some years ago at my Fluid-Technology, I made proposal of Potential-Twist-Pipe like schematic shown at picture 05.03.01.
-Cross-sectional view shows polygon with rounded edges.
-Within these edges come up side flows in shape of rotating cylinders, so central main stream runs at ´roller-bearings´ without friction at wall.
-Fluid may not flow only longitudinal through pipe but with twist, by which these ´rollers´ are build up.
-In order to keep up twist, whole pipe is twisted.
-Especially necessary is twist-flow within pipe bends, because only by this measurement all tracks show same lengths.
+Some years ago at my first Fluid-Technology, I made the proposal of a Potential-Twist-Pipe, like schematic shown at picture 05.03.01.
+The cross-sectional view shows a polygon with rounded edges.
+Within these edges come up side flows in shape of rotating cylinders, so the central main stream runs at ´roller-bearings´ without friction at the wall.
+The fluid may not flow only longitudinal through the pipe but with twist, by which these ´rollers´ are build up.
+In order to keep up the twist, the whole pipe is twisted.
+Especially necessary is twist-flow within pipe-bends, because only by this measurement all tracks show same lengths.

 Self-blocking System

-Problem here is, all pressures affected by round wall of pipe show radial and meet at centre, like sketched by black arrows of cross-sectional view (D).
-These pressures again reject mutually into radial directions, so movements run mostly cross to pipes axis, ´dense plug´ hindering further throughput lastly in total.
-Theoretic formula of resistance are known and really approved often.
-Simple and practically anywhere existing problem of transporting fluids through pipes thus demands much energies and costs.
+The problem here is, all pressures affected by the round wall of a pipe show radial and meet at the centre, like sketched by black arrows at the cross-sectional view (D).
+These pressures again reject mutually into radial directions, so the movements mostly are running cross to pipes axis.
+A ´dense plug´ hinders the throughput lastly in total.
+The theoretic formula of resistance are known and really approved often.
+However the existing problems of transporting fluids through pipes still demand enormous energies and costs.

 Segment-Pipe

-At picture 05.03.03 at A is drawn cross-sectional view of a pipe and its wall is build by four segments.
-Each segment is nearby one quarter of a circle, however circle-centre is not identical with centre of pipe.
-One end of each segment is shifted little bit to pipe-centre.
-Difference of radius are bridged by S-shaped parts.
+At picture 05.03.03 at A is drawn a cross-sectional view of a pipe and its wall is build by four segments.
+Each segment is nearby one quarter of a circle, however the four circle-centres are not identical with the centre of the pipe.
+One end of each segment is shifted a little bit towards the pipe-centre.
+The differences are bridged by S-shaped parts of the wall.

-Naturally fluid is rejected off walls into any directions, in total however perpendicular to wall.
-These motions- resp. pressures-directions here are marked by arrows.
-It´s logic now these pressure-directions no longer meet at pipe-centre (like at previous picture at D), but affect ´tangential´ around centre.
+Naturally the fluid is rejected off the walls into any directions, in total however perpendicular to the wall.
+These motions- respective pressures-directions here are marked by arrows.
+It´s logic, now these pressure-directions no longer meet at the pipe-centre (like at previous picture at D), but are affecting ´tangential´ around the centre.

-So particles of fluid no longer collide frontal within narrow space, but particles in principle ´escape´ mutually at circled tracks.
-Prevailingly thus results situation of ´rear-end-collisions´ of previous chapter.
-Central area (dark blue) like environment (blue more light) thus becomes turning.
+So the particles of the fluid no longer collide frontal within the narrow central space, but the particles in principle ´escape´ mutually at circled tracks.
+Prevailingly thus results the situation of ´rear-end-collisions´ of previous chapter.
+The central area (dark blue) like its environment (blue more light) thus becomes turning.

-At previous discussed motions processes of hurricanes or tornados was stated, at the beginning always a central nucleus of rotation exists, which becomes accelerated by slower moving environment.
+At previous discussed motion processes of hurricanes or tornados was stated, at the beginning a central nucleus of rotation exists, which becomes accelerated by the slower moving environment.
 Here however, flow into longitudinal direction of pipe, at first produces pressure from outside towards centre.
-Finally by that ordered environment pressure (diagonal inward) results lastly also that advantageous potential vortex.
+Finally by that ordered environment pressure (diagonal inward) lastly results that advantageous potential vortex.

-At normal resp. ´rigid vortex´ particles move at different radius however all times by same angles-speed.
-Opposite, at potential-vortices particles inside move faster than particles more outside, like marked at B by arrows of different lengths.
-Thus only potential-vortices have internal differences of speeds which are prerequisite for previous ´suction-effect of fast flows´.
+At a normal resp. ´rigid vortex´ the particles move at different radius, however all times by same angle-speed.
+Opposite, at the potential-vortices the particles inside move faster than particles more outside, like marked at B by arrows of different lengths.
+Thus only the potential-vortices have internal differences of speeds which are the prerequisite for previous ´suction-effect of fast flows´.

-Vortex within segment-pipe thus is initiated from outside (resp. wall), nevertheless becomes self-accelerating at the following.
-That vortex ´pulls´ particles towards centre, i.e. inside of that vortex not only exists faster speed but also higher density.
-Opposite, thus near wall exists less density and thus less resistance by friction comes up.
-Again it´s to observe, ´energy-growth´ at centre needs no external energy input.
-Only skilful shape of wall, working pure passive by just normal rejections, results that self-organizing system.
+The vortex within a segment-pipe thus is initiated from outside (resp. the wall), nevertheless becomes a self-accelerating system.
+That vortex ´pulls´ particles towards the centre, i.e. inside of that vortex not only exists faster speed but also higher density.
+Opposite, near the wall exists less density and thus less resistance by friction comes up.
+Again it´s to observe, the ´energy-growth´ at the centre needs no external energy input.
+Only the skilful shape of the wall, working purely passive by just normal rejections, results that self-organizing system.

 Twisted Pipe

-Reflection however is not absolutely harmful because twist-flow is not only circling but also longitudinal motion.
-Particles thus hit onto these surfaces by angles into diagonal directions.
-At the other hand these angles would be more flat, if pipe as a whole would be twisted, like schematic shown at this picture at C.
+That reflection however is not absolutely harmful because the twist-flow is not only circling but also a longitudinal motion.
+The particles thus hit onto these surfaces by angles into diagonal directions.
+At the other hand these angles would be more flat, if the pipe as a whole is twisted, like schematic shown at this picture at C.

-Based on inclined segments, this example shows twist flow clock-wise.
-Into same sense of turning, pipe could be ´screwed´ as a whole so these bridge-parts no longer show parallel to longitudinal axis but some diagonal.
-If and by which ´angle of gradient´ that twist is necessary or optimum might really depend on each application of pipe system.
+Based on the inclined segments, this example shows a twist flow clock-wise.
+Into same sense of turning, the pipe could be ´screwed´ as a whole, so these bridge-parts no longer show parallel to the longitudinal axis but some diagonal.
+It depends on each application of that pipe system, which ´twist-angle´ shows the best results.

 Advantageous Twist-Flow